-Announcement: MPH Program now accepting applications for spring admissions.
-Priority Deadline november 1st.
+Announcement: MPH Program now accepting applications for fall admissions.
+The priority submission date is January 15th.
 Apply Here!

 Quick link buttons:

-The Master of Public Health (MPH) program prepares graduate students to apply core principles of public health education within a variety of community settings and to advance the public health profession.
+The Master of Public Health (MPH) program is an in-person program of study that prepares graduate students to apply core principles of public health education within a variety of community settings and to advance the public health profession.
 The MPH program seeks to fulfil the Department of Public Health Science’s vision "Healthy communities partnered with responsive population health systems."
 To support the Department's mission, "Advancing health equity and well-being in an urbanizing world", the MPH program develops leaders in evidence-based practice who advance the public’s health.
 The program values collaboration, community engagement, diversity, innovation, professionalism, health equity, and social justice in its pursuit of attaining the highest possible standards of health and well-being.

 Students develop specialized skills in one of 3 concentrations: Community Health Practice (CHPR); Epidemiology (EPID), or Population Health Analytics (PHAN).
+Note: MPH is not a STEM designated degree.
 The program prepares students to provide leadership in a variety of settings, including health-related agencies and organizations, hospitals, local and state public health departments, academic research centers and institutes, corporate disease management and wellness programs, non-profit agencies, and healthcare businesses and industries.

 Why an MPH at UNC Charlotte?